 Combine cheeses in a large container.
 Add flour and mix to coat the cheese.

 Rub the fondue pot with the garlic to coat the whole inside, discard the garlic.
-(This prevents the cheese fondue from sticking to the pot.)
+(This prevents the cheese fondue from sticking to the pot and adds just a little hint of garlic.)

 In an enameled pot, over moderate heat, heat the wine and lemon juice until it starts to bubble.
 Add the cheese in small handfuls at a time.
 Cook stirring constantly until cheese begins to melt.
 Once it is all melted add the pepper and nutmeg.
 If you are using Kirsch, add too.
 Cook stirring until creamy and smooth.
 Don't overcook.
 Transfer to fondue pot and place on fondue stand with lit Sterno.